How to avoid Voice Phishing in Korea

 For anything from communicating to even getting a “point card” you will need, in most cases, a Korean number.
-Here comes the deal, having a Korean SIM can be helpful but also a torture, in the form of constant unwanted voice calls and messages, aka Vhishing or Phishing, but I am about to help you change that.
+Here comes the deal, having a Korean SIM can be helpful, but also a torture.
+In the form of constant unwanted voice calls and messages, aka vhishing or phishing, but I am about to help you change that, teaching you the trick I came across to avoid voice phishing.

 Living abroad in more than 5 different countries, I have never gone through such a situation where I am called or texted almost on daily basis and even more than once a day by different companies and random people.
 An added problem is that of course they will speak to you in Korean and for me, unfortunately not being close to fluent yet, I find myself not even knowing what the call is about or how to answer it and having to hang up the phone in most cases.